 European Central Bank

-Do you not find it strange that we are encouraged at least once every single day to take on more debt? (they refer to it as credit as it sounds better).
-Gone are the days when you would haggle with a car dealer to get a reduced price for cash, now when you buy a car, sofa, TV and pretty much anything else, they would rather you to take out finance (debt) because they earn commission and charge fees on the finance which is paid by the banks, who can create more currency from the debt you just got yourself in to, which is now an asset on their balance sheet.
+Do you not find it strange that we are encouraged at least once every single day to take on more debt?
+(They refer to it as credit, as it sounds better.)
+Gone are the days when you would haggle with a car dealer to get a reduced price for cash; now when you buy a car, sofa, TV, or pretty much anything else, they would rather you take out finance (debt) because they earn commission and charge fees on the finance, which is paid by the banks, who can create more currency from the debt you just got yourself into, which is now an asset on their balance sheet.
 They can now charge interest on all this new currency that didn’t exist until you borrowed it.

-Unfortunately, our education system and what is taught in schools from a young age is controlled by the government, just like most things, and a governments main concern is to get re-elected and say in work, so may be swayed by ‘donations’ from very wealthy financial institutions which may possibly encourage this lack of financial education as a means to prevent the young school leavers and the next generation of earning adults from being aware of the horrendous consequences of getting in to too much debt.
+Unfortunately, our education system and what is taught in schools from a young age are controlled by the government, just like most things, and a government’s main concern is to get re-elected and say in work, so it may be swayed by ‘donations’ from very wealthy financial institutions, which may possibly encourage this lack of financial education as a means to prevent the young school leavers and the next generation of earning adults from being aware of the horrendous consequences of getting into too much debt.

-Who’s to say if this is the case or not but whatever the reason for leaving people financially ignorant, the process works and too many people get in to unsustainable debt which can and does, quite easily and quickly ruin lives.
+Who’s to say if this is the case or not?
+Whatever the reason for leaving people financially ignorant, the process works, and too many people get into unsustainable debt, which can and does quite easily and quickly ruin lives.

-We have been tracking the average UK property sold prices from 2005 – 2020, as you can see below.
-You can see quite clearly how the price of property has greatly increased when priced in the depreciating fiat £, but when priced in gold which holds its value over the long term, property has fallen in value due to the difference in purchasing power of currency compared to money.
+We have been tracking the average UK property sold price from 2005 to 2020, as you can see below.
+You can see quite clearly how the price of property has greatly increased when priced in the depreciating fiat £, but when priced in gold, which holds its value over the long term, property has fallen in value due to the difference in purchasing power of currency compared to money.

 Who wants gold?